ON THIS PAGE: You will learn about the different types of treatments doctors use for children with astrocytoma. Use the menu to see other pages.

 In many cases, a team of doctors works with a child and the family to provide care.
 This is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

-Descriptions of the common types of treatments used for astrocytoma are listed below, including other treatments called targeted therapy and immunotherapy that may be available through clinical trials.
+The common types of treatments used for astrocytoma are described below, including treatments called targeted therapy and immunotherapy that may be available through clinical trials.
 Your child’s care plan also includes treatment for symptoms and side effects, an important part of cancer care.

 If a low-grade tumor cannot be completely removed, the doctor usually watches for signs of tumor growth before recommending other types of treatment.
-If a tumor causes symptoms and cannot be completely removed with surgery, radiation therapy or chemotherapy is often used.
+If a tumor causes symptoms and cannot be completely removed with surgery, radiation therapy or chemotherapy is often used (see "Chemotherapy" and "Radiation therapy" below).

 A child with a high-grade tumor often needs additional treatment regardless of whether the entire tumor was removed during surgery.